psi29a/rddclient/docs/ProviderGuidelines.md

 ### 3. Add Tests

-Add unit tests at the bottom of your provider module:
+Add unit tests at the bottom of your provider module.
+Include basic unit tests for client creation and validation, plus HTTP mocking tests for the update logic.

+#### Basic Unit Tests

 ```rust
 #[cfg(test)]